TUDSSL/WARio/artifact/WARio-PLDI-2022-artifact/README.md

 Please note that the accompanying [WARio GitHub repository](https://github.com/TUDSSL/WARio) is *not needed* to evaluate the artifact presented below.

-## Getting Stated Guide: Building WARio Through Docker Dontainers
+## Getting Stated Guide: Building WARio Through Docker Containers
 The easiest way to start using WARio is through a Docker container.
 This way, all the required WARio dependencies will be handled correctly, and Docker will keep WARio's compilation environment separate from the host machine.
 For that reason, we provide a set of [Dockerfiles](docker) to build WARio (and all its components) from scratch.
 Additionally, the Docker containers will be used to build and run all the experiments presented in the paper that introduced WARio.
 We split WARio into three separate [Docker containers](docker) for ease of use: `wario-source`, `wario-compiler` and `wario-experiments`.
 For each container, a prebuilt docker image is available.

 * `wario-source` Downloads all the source code for WARio and its dependencies, and installs any dependencies needed to compile and run both WARio and all the benchmarks.